 Here’s the problem.
 When a patient is undergoing heart failure, doctors do not administer fluids and in most cases, restrict the amount of fluids a patient receives because the fluids can retain in the lungs or stretch the heart muscle to a degree where it no longer functions, which is exactly what this teenage boy experienced.
 Due to the irreversible damage to his heart caused by the fluids, he underwent a heart transplant a year later.

 Doctors Were Not Thorough in Diagnosing the Patient’s Symptoms

 Now, the patient is facing anti-rejection medication for the rest of his life to help his body continue to accept the organ.
 It is also likely he will need one or more additional heart transplants in the future.
 According to the report, the doctors had more than enough evidence through scans, tests and not to mention the positive results from a heart failure test to make the correct diagnosis from the beginning.
 So, the fact that this patient was misdiagnosed twice was inexcusable.
 The standard medical protocol for any doctor who has the slightest suspicion their patient could be experiencing heart failure is to withhold fluids until that option is ruled out.
 The medical malpractice lawsuit seeks compensation for future medical treatment the patient will, in all likelihood, require.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that helps victims of medical malpractice in Washington, Maryland and Virginia.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that helps victims of medical malpractice in Maryland.
+Contact us for a free consultation.